Skip to main content

 All-in-all though, these settings really let you fine-tune how movement feels, and with the combined complexity of Omnimovement, each of these accessibility and quality of life settings are definitely worth looking into or experimenting with.

-When you first load up the Black Ops 6 beta, you’ll be prompted to head to the Training Course, where you’re able to get to grips with how Omnimovement feels.
+When you load up Black Ops 6's Multiplayer suite, before matchmaking into any particular mode, you're able to access the Training Course, where you’re able to get to grips with how Omnimovement feels through a series of trials.

-This is an environment you can access anytime afterwards whether you jump in when prompted or not, but it’s a good place to mess around with the movement system properly when not in the heat of combat.
+This is an environment you can access anytime, but it’s a good place to start if you're new to the game and want to mess around with the movement system properly when not in the heat of combat.

 To help you make the most of how Black Ops 6 feels, here are various Omnimovement tips and tricks: